sbmpost/AutoRaise/README.md

 When you hover a window it will be raised to the front (with a delay of your choosing) and gets the focus.
-There is also an option to warp the mouse to the center of the activated window, using the cmd-tab key combination for example.
+There is also an option to warp the mouse to the center of the activated window when using the cmd-tab key combination.
 To use AutoRaise, you can download the master branch from [here](https://github.com/sbmpost/AutoRaise/archive/refs/heads/master.zip) and use these commands to compile the binaries:

     unzip -d ~ ~/Downloads/AutoRaise-master.zip